-If the complainant wishes to appeal the decision from Step 1, he/she may submit a signed statement of appeal to the Executive Director within ten (10) business days after receipt of the response.
-The Executive Director will review all relevant information and meet with the parties involved, as necessary.
-Within twenty-one (21) business days of receiving the statement of appeal, the Executive Director will respond in writing to the complainant summarizing the outcome of the appeal and any corrective or remedial action to be taken.
+If the complainant wishes to appeal the decision from Step 1, he/she may submit a signed statement of appeal to the Director of Operations within ten (10) business days after receipt of the response.
+The Director of Operations will review all relevant information and meet with the parties involved, as necessary.
+Within twenty-one (21) business days of receiving the statement of appeal, the Director of Operations will respond in writing to the complainant summarizing the outcome of the appeal and any corrective or remedial action to be taken.